gp8-stopwatch/receiver-firmware/README.md

 FAQ
 * Noise error : check terminator switches.
+Check if cables are connected on both sides.